bukkynunu/how-to-build-simple-anonymous-dapp/how-to-build-a-simple-anonymous-dapp.md

 const cUSDContractAddress = "0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1";
 ```

 The first line imports the CSS styles from a file named `App.css`.
 This file contains custom styles for the application.
-Next, you would import `useState`, `useEffect` and `useCallback` functions from the react library.
+Next, you would import the `useState`, `useEffect`, and `useCallback` hooks from the React library.
-We would then import `web3` a JavaScript library that provides a way to interact with Ethereum and Celo blockchains.
+We would then import `web3` a JavaScript library that provides a way to interact with the Ethereum and Celo blockchains.
 Next up on our import list is `newKitFromWeb3`  a function from the `@celo/contractkit` library that creates a ContractKit instance used to interact with smart contracts on the Celo blockchain.
 The following line sets a constant `ERC20_DECIMALS` to a value of 18.
 This value represents the number of decimal places used by most ERC20 tokens, which is the standard for tokens on Ethereum and Celo blockchains.

 Moving forward, you would define the `App` component.
 It defines several state variables using the `useState` hook, including `contract`, `address`, `kit`, `cUSDBalance`, `secrets`, `text`, and `amount`.